ironboy/light-frame/README.md

 * **install** the *Visual Studio Code extension* [**es6-string-html**](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html).

-This will let you highlight html and sql code written in your javascript correctly by using the comments **/&ast;html&ast;/** and **/&ast;sql&ast;/** at appropriate places.
+This will let you highlight html and sql code written in your JavaScript code correctly by using the comments **/&ast;html&ast;/** and **/&ast;sql&ast;/** at appropriate places.

 See how this is done in the examples in this documentation.
+(But do note that you can't see the actual highlighting in the documentation.)

 ## Folder structure
 The folder structure is as follows: